 The Clinical Skills and Simulation Centre provides advanced facilities for our Health, Social Care and Medicine programmes.
-With a multi-million-pound investment, the Centre has been designed to be both flexible and adaptable, and meet today and tomorrow’s needs.
+With a multi-million-pound investment, the Centre has been designed to be both flexible and adaptable, and meet the needs of today and tomorrow.

 As a student, you can use our facilities to take part in a range of simulation scenarios and learn necessary skills for your chosen course.
 These scenarios are designed to replicate real-world conditions and enable you to safely practice situations that you might be confronted with on placement or when qualified.

 The Clinical Skills and Simulation Centre aims to:

 - deliver an outstanding student experience, underpinned by contemporary evidence-based learning and teaching, preparing students in a safe simulated environment for practice while encouraging a person-centred safety culture